Gha5san/authorship-verification/README.md

 <!-- This relates heavily to the Technical Specifications.
 Content here should link to that section when it is relevant to the training procedure. -->

+### Loss Functions

+The model was fine-tuned using a selection of loss functions to enhance its capability in authorship verification.
+Each loss function targets specific aspects of similarity and contrast within the text embeddings:

+- **CosineSimilarityLoss**: Primarily used, it optimizes the cosine distance to closely align embeddings from the same author while diverging those from different authors.
+Proven most effective for its balance in performance and efficiency.
+- **ContrastiveLoss**: This margin-based loss function differentiates positive from negative pairs by enforcing a margin threshold, suitable for distinct separation in simpler contexts.
+- **OnlineContrastiveLoss**: Geared towards challenging examples, it dynamically adjusts margins to effectively separate less obvious text pairs.

+For detailed descriptions of each loss function, refer to the [Sentence-BERT loss functions documentation](https://www.sbert.net/docs/package_reference/losses.html).

 #### Training Hyperparameters

 <!-- This is a summary of the values of hyperparameters used in training the model. -->